rolfschr/Jump/Readme.markdown

 - (enter subdir name)
 - press [ENTER] in order to cd to the chosen location

-The tools I found on the web (in a couple of minutes, I have to admit) dit auto completion only on the list of aliases but not on the actual file system (where I find the subdirs)
+The tools I found on the web (in a couple of minutes, I have to admit) did auto completion only on the list of aliases but not on the actual file system (where I find the subdirs)

 ## Usage